RGonzLin/RGonzLin.github.io/_pages/about.md

 📖👁️ Currently my main interests lie in the fields of Natural Language Processing and Computer Vision.

-🤓 Feel free to take a look at my Blog Posts
+🤓 Feel free to take a look at my [Blog Posts](https://rgonzlin.github.io/year-archive/).